navcoin/NavHub/content/how-to-guide/tutorial-2/index.md

 Installing Brew: [screencast](https://asciinema.org/a/IHLqYujlrckNO5vRqnHzZwNjq)

 This will install the software to preview the NavCoin community site on your computer.
-Next we need to go to the folder you saved the community site to using Git Kraken.
+Next we need to go to the folder you saved the community site to using GitKraken.

 If you saved it to Documents, in your terminal type: